Frequently Asked Questions

 We specialize in high school tutoring targeted towards HSC, with a strong emphasis on Science.
 Our high school classes fill up quickly, and we're known for our commitment to helping students excel in their high school journey.

-Why we don't offer HAST/EduTest tutoring: We believe in offering tutoring only when it genuinely benefits students.
+We believe in offering tutoring only when it genuinely benefits students.
 We don't create courses simply because there's a demand for them.
 This is why we begin tutoring from Grade 5 onwards, as we believe younger children are generally not ready to gain significant advantages from formal tutoring.

 Similarly, we don't provide HAST/EduTest school transfer tutoring because we're not convinced of its benefits.
 We encourage students to remain at their current schools and concentrate on their high school curricula focused on HSC.